aoijs/documentation/functions/usdrandomemoji.md

----
-description: Returns a random custom emoji from a Guild or a Global custom emoji.
----

 # $randomEmoji

 This function returns a random custom emoji from from current/provided guild or a custom emoji from one random guild the bot is in depending on given options.